The Evolution of Essays: From Shakespeare to Social Media

 Matthew Arnold: The Essay as Cultural Authority

 Matthew Arnold (1822–1888) represents the Victorian essay at its most institutionally serious.
-His “The Function of Criticism at the Present Time” (1865) argued that literary and cultural criticism should aspire to “disinterested” judgment — evaluation free from personal interest or partisan allegiance.
-Arnold’s essays established the model of the literary critic as a cultural authority — someone whose judgments carry weight not because they hold a university position but because they can see clearly and reason precisely.
-His concept of “culture” — the pursuit of “the best that has been thought and said in the world” — shaped English literary education for over a century and continues to influence how universities define the purpose of the humanities.
+His “The Function of Criticism at the Present Time” (1865) argued that literary and cultural criticism should aspire to “disinterested” judgment.
+Arnold’s essays established the model of the literary critic as a cultural authority — his concept of “culture” as “the best that has been thought and said in the world” shaped English literary education for over a century.

 The Familiar Essay: A Distinct Victorian Achievement

-Between Hazlitt’s passion and Arnold’s seriousness, the Victorians also developed the “familiar essay” as a distinct genre — an essay that is personal and chatty in tone, focused on the pleasures of everyday life (books, walks, food, friendship), but seriously crafted as a literary object.
+Between Hazlitt’s passion and Arnold’s seriousness, the Victorians also developed the “familiar essay” as a distinct genre — personal and chatty in tone, focused on the pleasures of everyday life, but seriously crafted as a literary object.
 Charles Lamb’s Essays of Elia (1823) is the defining text of this tradition.
-Lamb’s essays are intimate, whimsical, and deliberately small in scale — they are essays about what it feels like to have a specific experience rather than essays about large ideas.
 This “familiar” tradition feeds directly into the personal essay writing of the 20th and 21st centuries and into the blog post as a contemporary form of literary self-expression.
-Understanding the familiar essay as a legitimate literary tradition helps students recognize that personal, conversational writing can be as intellectually serious as formal argument — it just has different ambitions and different measures of success.
-For writing shorter essays that maintain quality and voice, the familiar essay tradition offers the best models.

 Struggling With Your Essay Assignment?